wtoivo/RM2-ODL-quali-book/docs/09-FAQs.md

 ### General portfolio questions

-**Where can I find information about the qualitative portfolio?
-(ADD LINKS)** You can find information about the portfolio in the template, the guidelines, the AIS and the video Wil recorded
+**Where can I find information about the qualitative portfolio?**
+You can find information about the portfolio in the template, the guidelines, the AIS and the video Wil recorded.
+You can access the materials in [chapter 6](https://wtoivo.github.io/RM2-ODL-quali-book/group-project.html) of this book.

 **What is the word count for each section?
 (ADD LINKS)** This is in the template, but it can be broken down as follows: Activity 1a (no word limit for the six questions), Activity 1b (250 words), Activity 2 (250 words), Activity 3 (500 words).